Thyroid Cancer: Specialists, Diagnosis And Treatment

 Thyroid cancer is a common type of cancer that affects the thyroid gland, a small butterfly-shaped gland located at the base of the neck.
 The thyroid gland produces hormones that regulate metabolism, growth, and development.
 In Singapore, thyroid cancer is one of the most commonly diagnosed cancers in women.

-There are several treatment options available for thyroid cancer in Singapore, including surgery, radioactive iodine therapy, external beam radiation therapy, and chemotherapy.
+There are several treatment options that may be recommended by a thyroid cancer specialist including surgery, radioactive iodine therapy, external beam radiation therapy, and chemotherapy.
 The choice of treatment depends on the type and stage of the cancer, as well as the patient’s overall health.

-Surgery is the primary treatment for thyroid cancer in Singapore.
+Surgery is the primary treatment recommended by specialists in Singapore for thyroid cancer.
 The goal of surgery is to remove the cancerous thyroid gland and any nearby lymph nodes that may contain cancer cells.

 The type of surgery performed depends on the size and location of the tumour.
 In some cases, a partial thyroidectomy may be performed, where only a portion of the thyroid gland is removed.
-In more advanced cases, a total thyroidectomy may be necessary, where the entire thyroid gland is removed.
+In more advanced cases, a total thyroidectomy where the entire thyroid gland is removed may be necessary.

-During surgery, the patient is placed under general anesthesia, and an incision is made in the neck to access the thyroid gland.
-The surgeon carefully removes the cancerous tissue while trying to preserve the surrounding healthy tissue as much as possible.
+During surgery, the patient is placed under general anaesthesia, and an incision is made in the neck to access the thyroid gland.
+The surgeon carefully removes the cancerous tissue while trying to preserve as much surrounding healthy tissue as possible.
 If cancer has spread to nearby lymph nodes, those may also be removed during the surgery.

 After surgery, the patient will need to take thyroid hormone replacement medication for the rest of their life.
 This medication replaces the hormones that were previously produced by the thyroid gland and helps regulate metabolism and other bodily functions.

-Radiation therapy is a type of cancer treatment that uses high-energy radiation beams to kill cancer cells.
-There are two main types of radiation therapy used in the treatment of thyroid cancer in Singapore: external beam radiation therapy and radioactive iodine therapy.
+Radiation therapy is a type of cancer treatment that uses high-energy radiation beams to potentially kill cancer cells.
+There are two main types of radiation therapy used by specialists in the treatment of thyroid cancer in Singapore: external beam radiation therapy and radioactive iodine therapy.

-• Radioactive iodine therapy is a type of targeted therapy that uses radioactive iodine to destroy cancer cells.
+• Radioactive iodine therapy is a type of targeted therapy that uses radioactive iodine to potentially destroy cancer cells.
 This treatment is typically given after surgery to destroy any remaining cancer cells.
-During radioactive iodine therapy, the patient takes a pill containing radioactive iodine.
+During radioactive iodine therapy, the specialist will prescribe a pill containing radioactive iodine.
 Radioactive iodine travels through the bloodstream to the thyroid gland, where it concentrates in the thyroid cells.
-The radioactive iodine destroys the cancerous thyroid cells while sparing the surrounding healthy tissue.
+The radioactive iodine then works to potentially destroy the cancerous thyroid cells while sparing the surrounding healthy tissue.
 After radioactive iodine therapy, the patient may need to stay in the hospital for a few days to allow the radioactive iodine to pass out of their body.
 The patient will need to avoid close contact with other people during this time, as they will be emitting radiation.

 Radiation therapy is a common treatment option for thyroid cancer.
-The choice of radiation therapy depends on the type and stage of the cancer and the patient’s overall health.
+However, the choice of radiation therapy will depend on the type and stage of the cancer and the patient’s overall health.

 Chemotherapy is not typically used as a first-line treatment for thyroid cancer.
 This is because most types of thyroid cancer are not very responsive to chemotherapy.

-However, in some cases where the cancer has spread to other parts of the body or is not responding to other treatments, chemotherapy may be used.
-Chemotherapy involves the use of drugs that target and kill rapidly dividing cancer cells.
+However, in some cases where the cancer has spread to other parts of the body or is not responding to other treatments, chemotherapy may be prescribed by a specialist.
+Chemotherapy involves the use of drugs that target and aim to kill rapidly dividing cancer cells.

 Chemotherapy is usually given as an infusion into a vein or as a pill that is taken orally.
 The treatment is typically administered in cycles, with a period of rest in between cycles to allow the body to recover.